Simona Halep Hit with 4-Year Suspension for Doping - 10sBalls.com • TennisBalls.com

 An independent tribunal accepted her explanation of a contaminated supplement, but found “likely doping” as the cause of her positive tests.

-Consequently, former world No. 1 Halep has been hit with a four-year suspension from tennis after being found guilty of two doping violations, the International Tennis Integrity Agency announced today.
+Consequently, former world No. 1 Halep has been hit with a four-year suspension from tennis after being found guilty of two doping violations, the International Tennis Integrity Agency announced.

 Two-time Grand Slam champion Halep has been provisionally suspended since October 2022, which the tribunal credited against the ruling of ineligibility.